-The operating income for COIDA was \$76,809 for fiscal year 2021, compared to \$179,568 for the fiscal year 2020.
-This represents a decrease in revenues of \$137,114 and a decrease in expenses of \$34,355.
+The net operating loss for COIDA was \$(21,562) for fiscal year 2022, compared to net operating income of \$76,809 for the fiscal year 2021.
+This represents a decrease in revenues of \$43,069 and an increase in expenses of \$55,302.

-The increase in operating revenues was mostly attributable to:

-- Decrease in interest income on notes of \$1,111;

-- Increase in rental income of \$7,967;

-- Decrease in other income of \$12,910;

-- Increase in fee revenue of \$189,149; and

-- Decrease in economic development support of \$320,209.

-The decrease in operating expenses was mostly attributable to:
+The decrease in operating revenues was mostly attributable to:

-- Increase in insurance of \$9,608; - Decrease in computer expense of \$3,498; - Increase in rental expense of \$4,656; - Decrease in professional fees of \$35,997; - Decrease in marketing expense of \$6,890; - Increase in travel, seminar and training of \$525; - Decrease in depreciation expenses of \$10,405; - Increase in membership dues and subscriptions of \$5,000; - Decrease in maintenance of WNSC fields of \$1,475; - Increase in payroll and payroll related expenses of \$3,579; - Increase in repairs and maintenance of \$972; and - Decrease in other expenses of \$606.
+- Decrease in interest income on notes of \$427; - Increase in rental income of \$10,590; - Decrease in other income of \$124; - Decrease in fee revenue of \$23,999; - Decrease in economic development support of \$75,062; and - Increase in bad debt recoveries of \$45,953.

+The increase in operating expenses was mostly attributable to:

+- Increase in insurance of \$13,276;

+- Increase in computer expense of \$349;

+- Decrease in rental expense of \$3,734;

+- Increase in professional fees of \$30,911;

+- Decrease in marketing expense of \$2,651;

+- Increase in travel, seminar and training of \$359;

+- Decrease in depreciation and amortization expenses of \$503;

+- Increase in membership dues and subscriptions of \$2,238;

+- Increase in payroll and payroll related expenses of \$12,289;

+- Decrease in repairs and maintenance of \$1,381; and

+- Increase in other expenses of \$4,149.

-At the close of fiscal year 2021, COIDA had net position of \$5,099,465, an increase of \$78,032 from the prior year.
+At the close of fiscal year 2022, COIDA had net position of \$5,079,224, a decrease of \$20,241 from the prior year.
 The term "net position" refers to the difference between assets and liabilities.

 COIDA's primary objective is to provide assistance to existing businesses, expansions and business startups with professional assistance, tax incentives, educational programs and access to capital for the purposes of creating jobs and economic development activity within Otsego County.
 The loan funds are comprised of investments dedicated to this purpose and matching funds from COIDA's accumulated working capital.
 The revolving loan fund in COIDA's statement of net position is a major asset.
-For COIDA's loan funds, the financial statements, net of allowance show a net decrease of \$22,753 from \$36,237 at year-end 2020 to \$13,484 at year-end 2021.
+For COIDA's loan funds, the financial statements, net of allowance show a net decrease of \$13,484 from \$13,484 at year-end 2021 to \$-0- at year-end 2022.

-COIDA's current major capital assets are the former Wright National Soccer Campus property, the Oneonta Business Park in Oneonta, and property in Richfield Springs for a future industrial park.
+COIDA's current major capital assets are the former Wright National Soccer Campus property, the Oneonta Business Park in Oneonta, the Oneonta Railyard Business Park, and property in Richfield Springs for a future industrial park.
 These projects are concurrent with COIDA's objectives of encouraging economic development in Otsego County.